GwgwP/AI-Projects/secondProject/README.md

 <details open>
   <summary> click to expand</summary>

 The `vectorize_examples` function utilizes CountVectorizer from scikit-learn to convert text data into binary vectors.
-It accepts a predefined `vocabulary` (see above) and the training data, producing binary feature vectors.
+It accepts a predefined `vocabulary` and the training data, producing binary feature vectors.
 This function transforms textual input into a format suitable for machine learning models.
 </details>

 ### Information Gain